Yogarine/bungie-sdk-php/docs/Api/FireteamApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$groupId = 789; // int | The group id of the clan.
+$groupId = 56; // int | The group id of the clan.
 (This parameter is ignored unless the optional query parameter groupFilter is true).
-$includeClosed = true; // bool | If true, return fireteams that have been closed.
+$includeClosed = True; // bool | If true, return fireteams that have been closed.
 $page = 56; // int | Deprecated parameter, ignored.
 $platform = 56; // int | The platform filter.
-$groupFilter = true; // bool | If true, filter by clan.
+$groupFilter = True; // bool | If true, filter by clan.
 Otherwise, ignore the clan and show all of the user's fireteams.
-$langFilter = "langFilter_example"; // string | An optional language filter.
+$langFilter = 'langFilter_example'; // string | An optional language filter.

 try {
     $result = $apiInstance->fireteamGetMyClanFireteams($groupId, $includeClosed, $page, $platform, $groupFilter, $langFilter);